uikit/uikit-site/docs/pages/width.md

 <p class="uk-text-lead">Define the width of elements for different viewport sizes.</p>

-UIkit's Width component is often used in combination with [grids](grid.md) to split content into responsive columns.
+UIkit's Width component is often used in combination with [grids](grid.md) to split the content into responsive columns.
 You can apply fractions, automatic width or expand units to fill the remaining space and combine these modes.

 ***